LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 Goto is a little weird.
 I've seen some valid uses for goto like to jump to handling errors, but I feel its usage should be minimal if at all.

-### 2. Terminating loops should be given a fixed upper bound
+### 2. Give all terminating hoops a fixed upper bound

 Notice this says "terminating" loops.
-These are loops that are not expected to runaway or run forever.
+These are loops that are not expected to run forever.
-They say for non-terminating loops they should be verified they won't stop.
+Non-terminating loops should be verified they won't stop like waiting for network requests, and there should only be one non-terminating loop per thread/task.

-This rule applies to loops that have a variable number of iterations.
+This rule mostly applies to loops that have a variable number of iterations.
 Examples would be traversing a linked list or traversing a string.
-There isn't an exact number on what the max should be, but it should be related to your assumptions on what would be an unreasonable amount of iterations.
-For example if you're looping through some menu titles and your largest string is 50 characters (including the nul byte) you would want to have the max iteration count at 51.
+The max should be related to your assumptions on what would be an unreasonable amount of iterations.
+If you are dealing with file paths what is the maximum length a file path can be?

+However, in general programming you might have some while(true) waiting for some condition to exit.
+In this case you would want to test that only that condition can terminate the loop.
+You may have it so only a signal like SIGINT (CTRL + C) can be the only option to terminate, but how secure this would be depends on your environment.

+Async functions I think should also fall under here.
+I didn't see anything about asynchronous functions in NASA's documentation, but it is a common practice to set a timeout for asynchronous things.
+This way your program won't hang there waiting, and you can return an error.

 ### 3. Do not use dynamic memory after initialization